Azumaya algebras and canonical components: Representation and character varieties

-\begin{cor} Let $\Gamma$ be a finitely generated group, and $C$ an irreducible curve component of $X(\Gamma)$ defined over the number field $k$.
+\begin{cor} Let $\Gamma$ be a finitely generated group and $C$ be a geometrically integral curve over $k$ that is a closed subscheme of $X(\Gamma)_k$.
 Assume that $C$ contains the character of an irreducible representation, and let $g, h \in \Gam$ be two elements such that there exists a representation $\rho \in R(\Gam)$ with character $\chi_\rho \in C$ for which the restriction of $\rho$ to $\langle g, h \rangle$ is irreducible.
 Then the canonical quaternion algebra $A_{k(C)}$ is described by the Hilbert symbol

 \end{cor}